JoshuaToenyes/eyejs-trial/TRIAL.md

 #### Things to Consider

 - Can the user navigate a link-dense environment like Amazon.com?
-- Are they able to discover that they can activate videos by looking at them, and pressing the *select* button?
+- Are they able to discover that they can select videos by looking at them, and pressing the *select* button?
 - Does image *zooming* distract the user?

 #### Task Sequence